-In October West Cap will begin accepting applications for the 2016-2017 heating season.
+In October West Cap began accepting applications for the 2016-2017 heating season.
 For more information and guidelines their website can be found here WestCap.

 Believe it or not, you can actually save energy during the winter without living like an Eskimo.
 New Richmond Utilities has released a list of ‘hacks’ – small, simple adjustments you can make to optimize your energy usage – to save money on your electricity bill.